ENG230/M3_WiperControlSystem/1_Requirements/README.md

 Large-scale storage (with new order code only)
 Board power is supplied through USB or an external 5 V supply source.
 3 V and 5 V external application power supply
-# USES
-This Microcontroller is utilised in printing and scanning machines ,heat ventilation, air conditioning, and security systems.
-This module can be found in a variety of household products.
 # WORKING PRINCIPLE
 Assume that the automobile is the microcontroller.
-If the button is hit, the first led (red) will turn on, Clicking again the wiper will start, and the second led (blue) will turn on for a desired rate.
+If the blue button is presseed, the first led (red) will turn on, Clicking again the wiper will start, and the second led (blue) will turn on for a desired rate.
 If the button is pressed again, the third led (green) will turn on, and the wiper's speed will be increased in comparison to the previous one.
 The fourth press will turn on the fourth led (orange), and the wiper speed will be increased in accordance with the previous one.
 The microcontroller (vehicle) is turned off after the fifth click.

-# SWOT Analysis:

-# Strenghts

- ➨ Passive safety system in vehicles because it only works when needed.

- ➨

- ➨